Hloha/Vulkan-test/README.md

 css
 Copy code
 cmake --build .
-Run the application:
+1.Run the application:

-After a successful build, you should find the executable in the build directory.
+• After a successful build, you should find the executable in the build directory.
-Execute the application to see the Vulkan test in action.
+• Execute the application to see the Vulkan test in action.

 ## Usage
 Once the Vulkan Test project is built and running, you can explore its features and capabilities.
 The application should open a window and display a simple rendering using Vulkan.